bcgov/smk-cli/docs/getting-started.md

 ## SMK-CLI Dependencies

-The first step in getting started with the SMK-CLI is installation of dependencies.
-SMK-CLI is installed as an npm global package so you'll need to have node.js and npm installed on your machine.
+The first step in getting started with the SMK-CLI is installing dependencies.
+SMK-CLI makes use of the Node.js JavaScript runtime and the Node Package Manager (NPM).

 Node.js is a free, open source server environment that runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.), for running JavaScript on a server based environment.

-NPM is a package manager for Node.js applications and is installed along side Node.js.
+NPM is a package manager for Node.js applications and is installed with Node.js.

-These tools are needed to install and run the SMK-CLI and build your final SMK project for local testing.
+These tools are needed to install and run SMK-CLI and build your SMK project for local testing.

-You can find downloads for installation of these dependencies at [Node.js](https://nodejs.org/en/)
+You can find downloads for installation of these dependencies at [Node.js](https://nodejs.org/en/).

-You will need to ensure you've installed Node.js v12.x or higher

 ## Technologies used